- Most home coffee makers use a simple heating design to brew coffee

 - Excessive steam, fogging up the LED display

-What is actually happening is that a small ball inside a flow valve collects coffee grinds and prevents heated water from entering the coffee grind basket.
+What is actually happening is that a small anti-siphon flow flow valve inside a supply water hose collects coffee grinds over a period of time and prevents heated water from entering the coffee grind basket.

-When this blockage occurs, a cascading events occurs:
+When this blockage occurs, a cascading setpf events occurs:

-- Converted steam forces itself into LED control unit, causing damage
+- Converted steam forces itself into LED control unit, possibly causing damage

 - Coffee maker itself over-heats, possibly increasing the risk of fire